MicrosoftDocs/VBA-Docs/api/Excel.Chart-graph-object.md

 # Chart object (Excel Graph)

-Represents the specified Microsoft Graph chart.
+Represents the specified Graph chart.

 ## Using the Chart Object

 Use the  **Chart** property to return a **Chart** object.
-Most of the time, you'll create a reference to a Microsoft Graph chart and then use the reference in your code.
+Most of the time, you'll create a reference to a Graph chart and then use the reference in your code.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]